pathmodel/pathmodel/README.rst

 Using docker
 ~~~~~~~~~~~~

-A container will be usable in a few days.
+A docker image of pathmodel is available at `dockerhub <https://hub.docker.com/r/pathmodel/pathmodel/>`__.

 .. code:: sh

-	docker run -ti -v /path/shared/container:/shared dyliss/pathmodel --name="mycontainer" bash
+	docker run -ti -v /path/shared/container:/shared --name="mycontainer" pathmodel/pathmodel bash

+This command will download the image and create a container with a shared path.

 Description
 -----------